arendst/Tasmota/README.md

 - Report total UPTIME (seconds) between two deepsleep cycle.
 This allows to see uptime, even if connect was not successfull or there was a reboot.
 Using RTC memory to ensure correct uptime
 - Added support of "counterdevider[1..MAX_COUNTERS]" (serial and MQTT command), to count only the 1 count every counterdeviderX impulses (max 65.000 impulses = 1 count, default 1s).

+**Note that deep sleep on ESP-01 is not possible without hardware modifications because it's required to connect GPIO16 to RST, see https://github.com/stefanbode/Sonoff-Tasmota/issues/40.
+The same applies most likely to other modules like ESP-02, ESP-04 etc**

 ## Sonoff-Tasmota

 Alternative firmware for _ESP8266 based devices_ like [iTead](https://www.itead.cc/) _**Sonoff**_ with **web**, **timers**, 'Over The Air' (**OTA**) firmware updates and **sensors support**, allowing control under **Serial**, **HTTP**, **MQTT** and **KNX**, so as to be used on **Smart Home Systems**.
 Written for Arduino IDE and PlatformIO.